All about XAT: A to Z of Xavier Aptitude Test (XAT)

 2. What is the application fee for XAT?

-The standard fee for XAT registration is Rs.
-2100.
-Also, you have to pay Rs.
-200 each for every management programme of XLRI.
+The fee for XAT registration is Rs.
+2200.
+Additional Rs.
+200 for each XLRI program.

 3. What is the course fee at XLRI?